Bentell-Robotics/ESP32-CAM-Video-Recorder-junior/README.md

 ESP32-CAM-Video-Recorder-junior

   This program records an mjpeg avi video to the sd card of an ESP32-CAM.

   You can just compile, download, power-on ... and it will record a series of 30 minute, HD videos, 12.5 fps on your SD card ... while you read on ...

   Although if you put your ssid and password, and timezone into the config.txt file, and put that file on the SD card, things will be nicer!
 You can read the comments in config.txt and set your desired recording length, framesize, and internet on/off in there.

+## Update Feb 20, 2022 - Continuous recording

+This fork removes wireless features from master/ESP32-CAM-Video-Recorder-junior-50x-lpmod.ino and includes video_continuous.ino which creates a single valid avi every 5 seconds using the full recording thus far so that the user can power off the device without specifying an initial recording length.

+TODO: Compilation time grows by ~10ms for every 5 seconds of video.
+Not only will this lose video over time, but powering off the device during this time corrupts the avi.
+This is especially a problem because the whole point is to put the entire recording into a single avi.

 ## Update Jan  7, 2021 - One-Click Installer